Fishbite/webAudio/README.md

 - Legacy (and pretty redundant at this point) Upload the recording (to the server) as music.wav so that it can be played back and added to

 This ~~could be~~ IS! the start of something great!

+(i) Now, here is a quandary.
+The thing is, we have a selection of six voices to choose from the dropdown, however, if we start changing the octave, waveform and decay settings, we can create completely new voices that are so different from the default settings, it makes you wonder whether we should create voices that are tied to specific settings.

 ## The State of Play